Well the morning didn't start too well. I was doubtful about

 The morning was spent doing chores.
 First I had to access the hidden safe to retrieve The Chef's UK purse and my set of house keys.
 Then I set about tidying up the garage, filling up the water tank, dumping the

 black water, and while nobody was looking, our grey water down the drain at the base of our fresh water tap.
-Now I haven't got to worry about joining any queue at the dump station tomorrow morning, stuck behind some individuals who it seem relish in the
+Now I haven't got to worry about joining any queue at the dump station tomorrow morning, stuck behind some individuals who, it seems, relish in

-dumping process, for them it's the highlight of their day and they savour it, not wishing to rush and deprive themselves of the pleasure of standing and watching grey sink and shower water drain away from their vehicle, completely unaware, or uncaring, that
+the dumping process.
+For them it's the highlight of their day and they savour it, not wishing to rush and deprive themselves of the pleasure of standing and watching grey sink and shower water drain away from their vehicle, completely unaware, or uncaring,

 This evening has been spent having another nice walk along the promenade here at sunny Wimereux.

 So this is it then, the end of the trip and the